 Commitment refers to the need to make a change in your life.
 The person may want to quit smoking or lose weight.
 Marketing efforts would tap into the person’s need to prove that they can remain committed to their goals.
 This approach is effective because, for a person to stay committed, they might need to use your products consistently.
 Emphasize this consistency in your marketing to encourage repeat purchases.

 Liking refers to purchasing a product due to a positive emotional response to the person selling it.
-This is the reason many marketing campaigns use celebrities in their ads.
+This is the reason many marketing campaigns use celebrities or influencers in their ads.
 It’s also a good reason to ensure that your sales and customer service associates and reps are friendly.

 When it comes to the psychology of choice, less is more.
 With scarcity, the key motivator for the buyer is the fear that they will miss out on a unique opportunity.
 This is why ads often use phrases like “limited-time offer.”
-A person who misses out on this offer may regret having to pay a higher price later, so limited-time offers can lead to a spike in sales.
+A person who misses out on this offer may regret having to pay a higher price later, meaning limited-time offers can lead to a spike in sales.

 For authority, the buyer is persuaded by individuals who are known as industry experts or authorities.
 For instance, many advertisements for toothpaste state that the product is endorsed by dental associations and is a brand “trusted by dentists.”